 However, the results can be fantastic, and you really would have a system that resembles a cinema or theater.

-In-wall speakers are like the previous type but are fitted vertically into a wall rather than a ceiling.
+In-wall speakers are like ceiling speakers – but are fitted vertically into a wall instead.

-The decision on using either wall or ceiling speakers would mainly come down to the room you have.
-It would depend on the shape of the room and the seating positions.
+The decision on using either wall or ceiling speakers mainly comes down to the room you have.
+It will depend on the shape of the room and the position of your home theater seating.

 One option would be to use wall speakers for the surrounds and in-ceiling for your Dolby Atmos height speakers.

 Other than that, in-wall speakers have similar advantages and disadvantages to those in your ceiling.
 They provide a good way to hide your speakers in a room, so they don’t get in the way.

 And, they can look very elegant and professional.

 But, they can be more difficult and expensive to install, and the sound quality may not be quite up to the best bookshelf or floorstanding speakers.

 A popular development in recent years is the introduction of wireless speakers.